 Steps of the Escrow Process

-Set the sells conditions, sign the sells agreement, open and escrow account and deposit earnest money.
+1. Entering Escrow- Set the sells conditions, sign the sells agreement, open an escrow account and deposit earnest money.

-You should be preapproved before you start looking for a home.
-Still the bank is going to want their own, independent appraisal to assure the property value will cover the loan amount.
-Note: home buyer usually pays for this and if property cannot be sufficiently financed sale is cancelled and earnest money returned.
-This varies state to state and situation to situation.
-All is negotiable when creating the offers and counter offers.
+2. Bank Appraisal– You should be pre-approved before you start looking for a home.
+Still, the bank is going to want their own, independent appraisal to assure the property value will cover the loan amount.
+Note: The home buyer usually pays for this and if the property cannot be sufficiently financed sale is canceled and earnest money returned.

-Once financing is approved you will be given a good faith estimate detailing all of your finances (interest rate, closing cost, inspection fees, etc.) associated with the sale.
+3. Estimate of Costs – Once financing is approved you will be given an estimate detailing all of your finances (interest rate, closing costs, inspection fees, etc.) associated with the sale.

-These assure you that not one else other than the seller has any claim on the property.
+6. Receive Title Report and Title Insurance– These assure you that no one else other than the seller has any claim on the property.
 In real estate parlance, that the property is unencumbered.

-The last step before you close.
-Where all the money and finale paperwork gets taken care of.
-Be prepared to spend half a day signing your name
+9. Closing– The last step.
+Where all the money and final paperwork gets taken care of.
+Be prepared to spend half a day signing your name and reviewing documents.